 - The new loan pays off the existing debt completely.

-Lower payments: Refinancing can lead to lower required monthly payments.
+- Lower payments.
+Refinancing can lead to lower required monthly payments.
 The result is easier cash flow management and more money available in the budget for other monthly expenses.
-When you refinance, you often restart the clock and extend the amount of time you’ll take repay a loan.
+When you refinance, you often restart the clock and extend the amount of time you’ll take to repay a loan.
 Since your balance is most likely smaller than your original loan balance and you have more time to repay, the new monthly payment should decrease.

-Shorten the loan term: Instead of extending repayment, you can also refinance into a shorter term loan.
-For example, you might have a 30-year home loan, and that loan can be refinanced into a 15-year home loan.
-That move might make sense if you want to make larger payments to get rid of the debt more quickly.
-Of course, you can also just make extra payments without refinancing.
-Making larger payments without refinancing would help you avoid paying closing costs and keep some flexibility (you can pay more than the minimum, but you don’t have to if something comes up).
+- Shorten the loan term.
+Instead of extending repayment, you also can refinance into a shorter-term loan.
+For example, you might have a 30-year home loan, and that loan can be refinanced into a 15-year home loan that typically will come with a lower interest rate.
+Of course, you can also just make extra payments without refinancing to avoid paying closing costs and keep the flexibility of not being required to make those larger payments.

-Pay off a loan that’s due: Some loans, particularly balloon loans, have to be repaid on a specific date.
-But you might not have the funds available a large lump-sum payment.
+- Pay off a loan that’s due.
+Some loans, particularly balloon loans, have to be repaid on a specific date, but you might not have the funds available for a large lump-sum payment.
 In those cases, it might make sense to refinance the loan—using a new loan to fund the balloon payment—and take more time to pay off the debt.
 For example, some business loans are due after just a few years, but they can be refinanced into longer-term debt after the business has established itself and shown a history of making on-time payments.

-- Higher interest costs: Refinancing can backfire.
+- Higher interest costs.
+Refinancing can backfire.
 When you stretch out loan payments over an extended period, you pay more interest on your debt.
 You might enjoy lower monthly payments, but that benefit can be offset by the higher lifetime cost of borrowing.
 Run some numbers to see how much it really costs you to refinance.
 Do a quick loan amortization to see how your interest costs change with different loans.

 What Doesn’t Change